Deals of the day-Mergers and acquisitions

 ** Imperial Logistics said it would sell its European shipping business to Germany-based Häfen und Güterverkehr Köln AG for an enterprise value of 225 million euros ($245.99 million), as it overhauls its operations.

+** Cengage and McGraw-Hill, the No. 2 and 3 largest U.S. college textbook companies, terminated their merger agreement under pressure from U.S. and British antitrust enforcers.

+** Chipmaker Intel Corp has bought Israeli public transit app maker Moovit for about $900 million to help it develop self-driving “robotaxis” that could take to the streets in early 2022, the company said.

 ** South Korea’s Mirae Asset Global Investments said that it has terminated a $5.8 billion deal to buy 15 U.S. hotels from China’s Anbang Insurance Group, accusing the insurer of breaching contract obligations.
-(Compiled by Mrinalika Roy in Bengaluru)
+(Compiled by Mrinalika Roy and Manojna Maddipatla in Bengaluru)